China's yuan ends at weakest since global financial crisis, hits record low offshore

 "Non-dollar currencies all crashed in early trades, the yuan can't escape," said the trader.

-Prior to the market opening, the People's Bank of China (PBOC) set the midpoint rate CNY=PBOC at 7.1107 per dollar, the lowest level in over two years, and 385 pips or 0.54% weaker than the previous fix of 7.0722.
+Prior to the market opening, the PBOC set the midpoint rate CNY=PBOC at 7.1107 per dollar, the lowest level in over two years, and 385 pips or 0.54% weaker than the previous fix of 7.0722.

 The daily midpoint fixing limits onshore trade to a narrow range of 2% on either side, and Wednesday's guidance kept the range to between 6.9685 and 7.2529.
 The domestic closing price was 71 pips from the weaker end of the downside limit.